 Kora comes at an affordable price but the brand doesn’t compromise on quality.
 The product is packaged to ensure freshness and they’re organically harvested on the islands of Hawaii.

-Lavazza is a premium brand of coffee that produces whole bean, ground, Nespresso and coffee capsules suitable for any coffee lover.
+Lavazza is a premium brand of coffee that produces whole bean, ground coffee, Nespresso and coffee capsules suitable for any coffee lover.